Rarst/update-blocker/readme.md

 # Update Blocker — for WP repositories

-Update Blocker is a lightweight generic blocker of updates from official WordPress repositories.
+Update Blocker is a lightweight generic blocker of plugin and theme updates from official WordPress repositories.

 It was created as shared reusable plugin for the sake of no longer reinventing that particular wheel.